SunPowered/marathon/doc/marathon.md

 gives a total of 30 unique rotations without branch overlap.
 Consequently, for the same molecule and a triangular rotation lattice, $R=26$, $B=2$, ${O}_{L}=26$ giving 650 unique rotations.

-# Contact #

-The original author of the script can be contacted at <tim@vanboxtel.ca> with questions.
-The source code can be found at <http://github.com/SunPowered/marathon.git>